St. Moritz 2017: Vonn, Schiffrin vie for plaudits

 Story highlights

-- St. Moritz boasts the steepest start gate in the sport
+- Swiss resort boasts steepest start gate

-(CNN)Free falling out of the start gate and accelerating to 90 miles per hour in just six seconds.
+(CNN)Free-falling out of the start gate and accelerating to 90 miles per hour in just six seconds.

-It's a chilling prospect and it's just the beginning of the men's downhill in St. Moritz.
+It's a chilling prospect and it's just the beginning of the men's downhill course in St. Moritz.

 The start hut is cut into a rock face and the slick slope is so steep -- 100% or 45 degrees -- TV cameramen must abseil into positions wearing crampons.

-But the one skier able to conquer their fear and harness this breakneck speed will be able to call themselves world downhill champion for the next two years.
+But the one skier able to conquer their fear and harness this breakneck speed will be crowned world downhill champion for the next two years.

 The race is the highlight of the 2017 World Championships, which start this week in the chic Swiss town.

-St. Moritz, the jewel of the Engadin valley, has been a long-time destination for the jetset and draws a well-heeled international clientele to its fine-dining restaurants and five-star hotels.
+St. Moritz, the jewel of the Engadin valley, has been a longtime destination for the jetset and draws a well-heeled international clientele to its fine-dining restaurants and five-star hotels.

 Often dubbed the "home of winter sports," St. Moritz has hosted two Winter Olympics and four previous World Championships.